 Protein, carbohydrates and fats are the three macronutrients.
-Protein and carbs contain 4 calories per gram, and fat contains 9.
+Protein and carbs contain 4 calories per gram, and fat contains 9, according to the USDA.
 Each macronutrient serves a separate role in the body.
-Carbohydrates are mostly found in plant life and is the term used to describe sugars, fruits, vegetables, fiber and legumes.

 Types of Carbohydrates